swopsyapp/sniperok/README.md

-# Junowot
+# sniperok

-Junowot is a General Knowledge game.
+sniperok is a game of rock-peper-scissors snips-paper-rock.

 ## Description